Azure/AI-in-a-Box/gen-ai/Assistants/api-in-a-box/personal_finance/README.md

 ### Objective

-The objective of the provided Python file is to create an Azure OpenAI Assistant named "Portfolio Management Assistant" using the Azure OpenAI API.
+The objective of the provided notebook file is to create an Azure OpenAI Assistant named "Portfolio Management Assistant" using the Azure OpenAI API.
 The assistant is designed to act as a personal financial assistant, providing information and insights related to a user's investment portfolio.
 The script initiates a conversation with the assistant, guiding it through various financial queries and scenarios to showcase its capabilities.

 ### Programming Languages

 - Python

 ### Estimated Runtime: 10 mins